edyama/edyama/README.md

 - 🌱 I’m currently learning Swift/iOS.
 - 👯 I’m looking to collaborate on Mobile Dev
 - ⚡ Fun facts:
-  - I am a Geologist
+  - ⚒ I am a Geologist
-  - Books
+  - 📚 Books
-  - Movies/series
-  - Calisthenics
+  - 🏋️‍♀️ Weight Training

 <!--
 **edyama/edyama** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.